bodrick/awesome/TOPICS.md

 ## firefox-addon

 *   [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
-*   [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - The browser extension framework
+*   [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩The browser extension framework
 *   [zombieFox/nightTab](https://github.com/zombieFox/nightTab) - A neutral new tab page accented with a chosen colour.
 Customise the layout, style, background and bookmarks with nightTab.
 *   [iamadamdev/bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Bypass Paywalls web browser extension for Chrome and Firefox.
 *   [WorldBrain/Memex](https://github.com/WorldBrain/Memex) - Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
 As individuals, teams and communities.